Skip to main content

 Discrimination in any aspect of program administration is prohibited by program regulations, the Food and Nutrition Act of 2008, the Age Discrimination Act of 1975 (PL 94-135), Title VI of the Civil Rights Act of 1964 (42 U. S. C. 2000d), Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990 as amended in 2008 by Pub.
 L. No.110-325 (42 U.S.C.
 12101).

 Enforcement action may be brought under any applicable federal law.
-Title VI complaints shall be processed in accord with 7 C.F.R.
+Title VI complaints are to be processed in accord with 7 C.F.R.
 Part 15 (5/2003), United States department of agriculture's (USDA) regulations on nondiscrimination.

-County agencies shall not discriminate against any applicant or participant in any aspect of program administration, including, but not limited to:
+County agencies are not to discriminate against any applicant or participant in any aspect of program administration, including, but not limited to:

 (1) The certification of assistance groups;